DataDog/heroku-buildpack-datadog/README.md

 ```

 During the Dyno start up, your YAML files will be copied to the appropriate Datadog Agent configuration directories.

+## Unsupported

+Heroku buildpacks cannot be used with Docker images.
+To build a Docker image with Datadog, reference the [Datadog Agent docker files](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles).

+It is not possible to send logs from Heroku to Datadog using this buildpack.

 ## Contributing